defnull/multipart_bench/README.md

 The results shown here were computed on a pretty old "AMD Ryzen 5 3600" running Linux 6.8.0 and Python 3.12.3 with highest priority and pinned to a single core.
-For each test, the parser is created with default settings and the results are thrown away.
+For each test, the parser is created with default¹ settings and the results are thrown away.
 Some parsers buffer to disk, but `TEMP` points to a ram-disk to remove any disk IO from the equation.
 Each test was repeated at least 100 times or 60 seconds and only the best result is used to compute a theoretical maximum parser throughput per core.

 Higher throughput is better, obviously.

+¹) All parsers are configured with default setting with one exception: The limit for in-memory buffered files is the same for each test, because different values would screw with results and make the benchmark unfair.

 ### Scenario: simple